 The Horry County HOME Consortium will continue to work with local non-profits and housing organizations to facilitate the development and retention of affordable housing units.
-Staff participated in ongoing URA compliance training, as well as other available opportunities to increase organizational capacity.
+Staff participated in ongoing environmental review trainings, as well as other available opportunities to increase organizational capacity.
 Staff continues to participate in HUD-provided trainings for HOME and other funding sources when possible.